Rental Losses: Can I Deduct them?

 Short-Term Rental (STR) Tax Loophole

-A short-term rental (STR) is defined as a rental property with an average stay of seven days or less.
+A short-term rental (STR) is generally defined as a rental property with an average stay of seven days or less or 30 days or less and the owner provides similar services as a hotel.
 The STR loophole is if you materially participate in the STR activity (refer to the material participation test link above), your rental income is ordinary income.
 As a result, you can deduct your rental losses against ordinary income, such as W-2 income and K-1 income.
 This loophole is an advantage for STR owners who are not real estate professionals.

 Maximizing your rental benefits